sappling/rallyx/README.md

 * miro.link - This option adds content inside a Miro frame.
 Select theFrame, click the "..." and pick "Copy Link".
 It will be formatted like: ```https://miro.com/app/board/<miroBoard>=/?moveToWidget=<miroframe>&cot=13```

+* miro.update.link - This is an optional property.
+If specified, it should be a frame who's contents will be updated, but which will not have any new widgets added.
+This may be used where one frame (miro.link) represents a backlog of work brought into a miro board, and another frame (miro.update.link) is where content is moved from the backlog and organized.

 License
 -------